 According to Hawaii – The Big Island Revealed, The Ultimate Guidebook, “Snorkeling in Kealakekua Bay near the monument is perhaps the best you will find anywhere in the state.”

-At Kealakekua Bay an endless rainbow of blue hues color the water.
+At Kealakekua Bay, an endless rainbow of blue hues color the water.
 In the protective embrace of a dark lava shoreline, an underwater world of magic and mystery is revealed.
 Schools of colorful tropical fish play hide and seek among delicate filigree forests of pale purple, pink and white coral architecture and dark fingers of “pillow lava.”
 In fact, Hidden Hawaii describes Kealakekua Bay as an “outstanding snorkeling spot with technicolor coral reefs and an array of tropical fish species.”

 As the only underwater state park on Hawaii’s Big Island, with no paved roads leading to its sparkling shore, this marine sanctuary boasts pristine water conditions.
-A dive into the calm water confirms its clarity, where snorkelers enjoy an underwater visibility up to 100 feet.
+A dive into the calm water confirms its clarity, where snorkelers enjoy underwater visibility up to 100 feet.

 South Kona Coast